Squiblydoo/ModBringer/README.md

 If at any time, you have unexpected difficulty loading skins or the game, please use Steam to verify game files and restore game files.
 ModBringer backs up the default skins for safe keeping, but something could still go wrong.

+# Adding your own modifications (Advanced Users)
+If you want to add your own skin to the launcher for personal use, follow this procedure.
+1. Create a folder in the "Skins" folder in the "Mod" folder next to where you saved ModBringer.exe.
+2. Put your an "xnb" file named identically to the Sprite sheet you are replacing.
+3. Run ModBringer option 2 "Setup/Update".
+This will copy the files where they need to go.
+4. Your new skin should now appear in the propper ModBringer menu.

 # Contributing
-If you would like to contribute to ModBringer with content such as Skins and Mods, please issue a request through Github, join the ScourgeBringer Discord, or contact me (Squiblydoo).
+If you would like to contribute to ModBringer with content such as Skins and Mods to the offical releases, please issue a request through Github, join the ScourgeBringer Discord, or contact me (Squiblydoo).

+If you have problems, stop by the ScourgeBringer discord and let me know or place an issue or pull request.

 # Credit
 The work on the Rel and YV skin belong to camoweed_ from the ScourgeBringer Discord.